syncfusion-content/windowsforms-docs/WindowsForms/TabControl/Getting-Started.md

 ### Create a simple application with TabControlAdv

-You can create a Windows Forms application with [TabControlAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.TabControlAdv.html) using the following steps:
+You can create a Windows Forms application with [Windows Forms TabControl](https://www.syncfusion.com/winforms-ui-controls/tabcontrol) (TabControlAdv) using the following steps:

 ### Create a project